Walk one of France’s great long-distance trails on a small-group escorted walking holiday through the foothills of the Pyrenees.

 The Sentier Cathare is a long-distance historic footpath in southern France, comparable in age to the Camino de Santiago but far quieter and less travelled.
 On this guided walking holiday, we walk the section of the route between Foix and Tuchan, passing through the Occitanie region and the historic lands of the Cathars.

 Days unfold at a steady, human pace.
-You walk through changing landscapes, arrive by foot at your accommodation each evening, share meals with the group, and sleep deeply.
+Depending on the level of your tour, you may walk through changing landscapes, stay at country inns, share meals with the group, and sleep deeply.
 Without the distractions of daily life, attention naturally turns outward to the land and inward to your own experience.

 Many people describe this journey as both grounding and empowering.
 Walking for multiple consecutive days through big landscapes and ancient history creates a sense of space, perspective, and quiet confidence that is difficult to replicate elsewhere.